The SQL RTRIM is one of the SQL String Function, which is used to remove the empty spaces from the Right hand side of a character expression.

 SQL RTRIM Function Example 2

-This example will show you, How we are going to use the RTRIM function on Column Names.
+This example will show you, How we are going to use the SQL RTRIM function on Column Names.
 Generally, we may get data with some extra spaces due to typing mistake, or any other data entry issues, and if you find such data then, you have to use this RTRIM or LTRIM to trim those extra spaces.

 SELECT TOP 10 [ProductKey] ,LTRIM([EnglishProductName]) AS [ProductName] ,[Color] ,[ModelName] ,LTRIM([EnglishDescription]) AS [Description] FROM [AdventureWorksDW2014].[dbo].[DimProduct] WHERE [EnglishDescription] IS NOT NULL